First and second order semi-strong interaction in reaction-diffusion systems

 An interface is a solution of \eqref{e:sest-gen} that is homoclinic (pulse) or heteroclinic (front) to the invariant manifolds at $v_0\in\{0,V^\front\}$, which consist of affine $u_1$.
-Compare the basic example \eqref{e:linsemi}.
-To leading order, matching involves only the nearest left and right neighbors, because $u_{0,j}$ is typically one fixed value.
-It is useful to view \eqref {e:sest-gen} as an a priori description of the velocities $c_j = C(P_j^-, P_j^+,\ust_j)$ with $P_j^\pm = \partial_\xi U_0(r_j\pm)$ as parameters.
+Compare \eqref{e:linsemi-small3}.
+To leading order, matching involves only the nearest left and right neighbors (and $\ust_j$ is typically independent of $j$), so that $R_j(r_1,\ldots,r_N) = R_j(r_{j-1},r_j,r_{j+1})$.
+It is useful to view \eqref{e:sest-gen} as an a priori description of the velocities $c_j = C(P_j^-, P_j^+,\ust_j)$ with $P_j^\pm = \partial_\xi U_0(r_j\pm)$ as parameters.
+See \S\ref{s:corenum} for numerical computations of an example case.
 In terms of $C$ and for $\tau= \eps t$ the leading order equations of motion for first order interaction are

-where $\H(U_0) = H(U_0,0;0) - F_*^\rmf(U_0) E(U_0,0;0)$ for certain $F_*^\rmf$ (see \S\ref{s:standard}), and boundary conditions apply at $r_0, r_{N+1}$.
+where $\H(U_0) = H(U_0,0;0) - F_*^\rmf(U_0,0)$ for certain $F_*^\rmf$ (see \S\ref{s:standard}), and boundary conditions apply at $r_0, r_{N+1}$.

 A benefit of model independent equations of motion is that for specific equations, where numerical observation suggest semi-strong interaction, the laws of motion can be readily computed and compared with the simulations.
 Moreover, general properties can be identified a priori.
-Assuming solvability of the first order equations of motion, for scalar $u$ and certain properties of $J$ and $C$, we prove in \S\ref{s:fast} that first order pulse motion possesses various Lyapunov functionals: in particular, the largest amplitudes of $U$ and distances between pulses decay.
+Assuming solvability of the first order equations of motion, $n=1$ and certain properties of $J$ and $C$, we prove in \S\ref{s:fast} that first order pulse motion possesses various Lyapunov functionals: in particular, the largest amplitudes of $U$ and distances between pulses decay.
 This severely constrains the possible leading order dynamics.
 For instance, periodic interface motion is not possible.